gaia-adm/data-faker/README.md

 =====

-This service was built using [dropwizard](https://dropwizard.github.io/dropwizard/index.html) It exposes a single REST endpoint "fake-data", that accepts json template body with [mustache](https://github.com/spullara/mustache.java) parameters.
+This service was built using [dropwizard](https://dropwizard.github.io/dropwizard/index.html) It exposes a single REST endpoint "fake-data", that accepts json template body with [mustache](https://github.com/spullara/mustache.java) parameters, then it parse the template replacing mustache parameters with real values and send the result to the endpoint supplied by "sendto" query param.

 Supported __mustache parameters__: